 Summer break is here, and I have gathered up some of the best parenting hacks for summer!
 Don’t let summer be a stressful time, enjoy it and have fun creating memories that will last a lifetime!
-Long, sunny summer days are ahead, and life is to short to feel count down till bedtime!
+Long, sunny summer days are ahead, and life’s too short to be counting down till bedtime!
 Keep your kids busy with fun activities, and don’t stress!
 Make sure your kids and you are ready to tackle this summer head on!

 Below you will find a variety of tips, tricks and solutions to rid yourself of stress and feel more carefree about your summer days with the kids!
 You will have a wonderful summer by implementing these tips and tricks, and your kids might not constantly say how bored they are.